 Shandi Bo Evertsen has been promoted to general manager of the Residence Inn Salt Lake City.
 Evertsen started her career as the assistant general manager of the Holiday Inn Price, UT, before taking a break from hospitality to be the manager of Reams Western Outfitters.
 In 2005, she received her real estate license, and worked as a realtor for three years before returning to the hospitality industry as the director of sales and marketing at the Wingate by Wyndham in St. George, Utah.
 She joined White Lodging in 2009 as the director of sales for the Hilton Garden Inn in St. George.
-Most recently, Shandi was the director of sales at the Hilton Garden Inn Scottsdale North Perimeter.
+Most recently, Eversten was the director of sales at the Hilton Garden Inn Scottsdale North Perimeter.

-“I know there’s a great team ready to work with me at the property,” she said.
+“I know there’s a great team ready to work with me at the property,” Eversten said.

 Tony Goebel has been named as the general manager of the Richmond Marriott Downtown.
-Tony started his hospitality career more than 35 years ago and served in roles including director of catering at the New Orleans Marriott Canal Street and the director of catering, the director of convention sales, director of event management and director of rooms operations at the Atlanta Marriott Marquis.
+Goebel started his hospitality career more than 35 years ago and served in roles including director of catering at the New Orleans Marriott Canal Street and the director of catering, the director of convention sales, director of event management and director of rooms operations at the Atlanta Marriott Marquis.
 He served as the director of food and beverage at the Memphis Marriott Downtown for a year before he was promoted to general manager at the same hotel where he served for six additional years.

 White Lodging Services Corporation was established in 1985 and is headquartered in Merrillville, Ind.
 White Lodging is a fully integrated hotel ownership, development and operations company focused on developing and operating premium-branded hotels in growing urban markets across the United States.
 The company is a recognized leader that has defined and cultivated the ability to achieve consistent, sustainable growth among mid- to large-scale hotels.
 Its current portfolio consists of more than 162 hotels in 21 states and encompasses representation of the following leading brands: Marriott International, Inc., Hilton Worldwide, Hyatt Global, Starwood Hotels and Resorts, Preferred Hotel Group and InterContinental Hotel Group.